An End to the Classic Pontoon Flooring Debate: Carpet or Vinyl?

 Advantages of Vinyl Flooring

-And especially if you live in a humid environment, mold won't grow and spread when it' s undercover or in storage.
+And especially if you live in a humid environment, mold won't grow and spread when it's undercover or in storage.

 Just be sure to allow time for it to dry before placing and snapping on the cover.
 If you prefer to use a bit of solution, Better Boat's Boat Wash Soap quickly cuts through grime, stains and more.
-Use with a deck brush with an extension rod handle with so you don't hurt your knees and back.
+Use with a deck brush with an extension rod handle so you don't hurt your knees and back.

 I notice that a lot of people who prefer carpet do so because of its noise-softening capabilities.
 But I really find this to be one of those outdated myths I mentioned.